 Part of Fort Meigs in Perrysburg, Ohio, Bunkhouse No. 3 was built on top of an ancient Indian burial ground.
 The Bunkhouse housed American soldiers during the War of 1812.
 During a failed surprise attack on the Native Americans, hundreds of American soldiers fell victim to an ambush.
 There are reports of unexplained flashing lights and discharging muskets.
 Is it the Native American ghosts whose burial site was desecrated or soldiers from the grave?

 This cabin is tucked away in the woods of the Shenandoah National Park.
 It is one of the last cabins standing since the creation of the National Park.
 George Corbin built it in the early twentieth century.
-Corbin’s wife Nee died during childbirth in 1924.
+Unfortunately, Corbin’s wife Nee died during childbirth in 1924.
 Hikers who visit claim to see the ghost of Nee Corbin in the woods surrounding the cabin and even hear her footsteps across the cabin floorboards.

 This spooky log cabin is located in Clear Creek Metro Park in Ohio.
 Passersby report mysterious voices, strange lights and faces peeking out of the windows.